European shares rise as doubts linger over September U.S. rate hike

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON, Aug 30 European shares rose on Tuesday as investors pared back some of their earlier expectations that the U.S. Federal Reserve could hike interest rates in September.
+LONDON Aug 30 European shares rose on Tuesday in early deals as investors pared back some of their earlier expectations that the U.S. Federal Reserve could hike interest rates in September.

 The implied probability that the U.S. Fed will hike interest rates in September had fallen back to 36 percent.